 The right CRM is of utmost importance when trying to collect, track and analyze large sets of consumer lead data.
 A lot happens in the digital space and it continues to evolve.
 Look for a data management system that provides valuable information you can sort and prioritize and works as an extension of your team.

 “We utilize our CRM to leverage our data as best we can,” says Marcella Eppsteiner, Vice President of Marketing at Mission Rock Residential.
 “We overlay our website insights in terms of prospect engagement with a series of other data points, from our property management software and Google Analytics, just to better understand the activity of the consumer.”

-As we discussed, you can capture a lot of data about a consumer, when they’re in the market to rent, for example; what amenities they want the most in an apartment; what they want in the community; and the activities they enjoy most.
-Leverage the most common answers in your digital advertising efforts to help you attract higher quality website visitors or retarget leads who already visited your site.
+As we discussed, you can capture a lot of data about a consumer, when they’re in the market to rent, for example, what amenities they want the most in an apartment; what they want in the community; and the activities they enjoy most.
+Leverage the most common answers in your digital engagement efforts to help you make decisions on site improvements and rental rates and use these to attract higher quality website visitors and retarget leads who already visited your site.

 Your sales teams can learn a lot about leads on your website.
-Have them leverage the data in the CRM so they are more likely to close the sale, either by phone, chat, text or email.
+Have them leverage the data in the CRM so they are more likely to close the sale, either by phone, chat, text, or email.
 Again, if a visitor told you they prefer a text, don’t make your first outreach a call.
-A text might start: “I saw you were looking at FILL IN THE BLANK (the hybrid mattresses or the two-bedroom floor plan with two-baths) on our site, (Insert first name).
+A text might start: “I saw you were looking at the two-bedroom floor plan with two-baths on our site, (Insert first name).
 Did you have any questions I can help you with?
 Being personable and helpful can go a long way.